nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-05-11-beautiful-new-tabs-privacy-policy.md

 BNT also stores your image search query locally on your computer so new images can be loaded when you open a new tab.
 This is also not stored or logged anywhere else.

-## Code Nutrition Label
+## Source Code Nutrition Label

-You shouldn't have to worry Beautiful New Tabs is using some privacy-sucking SDK.
+You shouldn't have to worry Beautiful New Tabs is using some privacy-sucking third-party library.
 You should know what code goes into your apps.

 Generally speaking, there are two kinds of third-party code used by apps: those used inside the app, and those used to build the app.